-Neural Circuits and Brainstem Control of LUT Function
+Neural Circuits and Brainstem Control of Lower Urinary Tract Function

 project - Identifying distinct neuronal cell types in the brainstem micturition control centers

-Our and previous studies have shown voiding function to be mediated by Barrington’s nucleus (Bar) and periaqueductal gray (PAG) regions of the brain.
-We use RNA sequencing techniques to profile gene expression in single cells or single nuclei from the brainstem region where Barrington’s nucleus is located, as well as from locations upstream and downstream of Barrington’s nucleus.
-The resulting RNA expression profiles will identify the neuron subgroups in these crucial regions.
+Our and previous studies have shown voiding function to be mediated by Barrington’s nucleus (the pontine micturition center (PMC)) and periaqueductal gray (PAG) regions of the brain.
+We are using RNA sequencing techniques to identify the cell types in the PMC region as well as in input and output/ downstream locations.
+The resulting RNA expression maps help resolve the different neuronal subpopulations in the dorsal pons of the mouse, at single cell resolution.

-Our goal is to study the neuron subpopulations most likely to control the bladder.
-Transgenic models that selectively express Cre-recombinase permit us to define the subtypes of neurons with roles in normal voiding function and with disorders of bladder function.
+The focus in this project is onthe neuron subpopulations most likely to control the bladder.
+We generate transgenic models that selectively express Cre-recombinase and that allow us to define the functional neuron subtypes for normal voiding function and with disorders of bladder function.

-We collaborate with the Zeidel and Tsai labs at BIDMC and the BNORC Functional Genomics and Bioinformatics core and use state of the art genomic applications.
-These studies will provide a clearer picture of the heterogeneity of cells and their genetic basis.
-In particular, we use next generation techniques and sequencing platforms like Dropseq (Dropseq with nuclei) and sNuc-seq to study the biological, genetic and neural circuits underlying this crucial somatic function.
+We collaborate with the BNORC Functional Genomics and Bioinformatics core and the excellent Spatial Transcriptomics Unit – research facilities at BIDMC, to use state of the art genomic applications for a better understanding of the heterogeneity of cells and their genetic basis, in brain regions critical for controlling lower urinary tract function.
+We use next generation techniques and sequencing platforms like single-nuclei RNAseq and 10X Genomics Flex assays, in combination with Visium-HD Spatial Gene expression (10x Genomics) and MERFISH (Vizgen) technology, to investigate these biological, genetic and neural circuits underlying this critical somatic function.

 Useful references on RNA sequencing techniques: